cardano-foundation/CIPs/CIP-????/README.md

 1. The field `uri` MUST contain the full path to the endpoint, where the payload will be processed.

 2. Sometimes, the endpoint `uri` field is not enough to determine its purpose.
 The user should understand perfectly the objective of the payload which he or she is signing.
 That's why the payload MUST contain an `action` field with a descriptive text containing the purpose of the payload.
+For example, if someone calls the endpoint `/users` without an action field, they can create or delete users.
+However, by including the action field in the payload, it not only provides additional clarity but also effectively limits the scope of the payload.

 3. The payload MUST include a UNIX timestamp.
 The `timestamp` field is used as a nonce and a mark for the payload expiration.
 This field is very important in case the payload is compromised.